Pediatric Herpes Simplex Virus Infection Clinical Presentation

 Intrauterine and perinatal infections

-- Skin, eye, and mucous membrane (SEM) disease: Infection with herpes simplex virus limited to SEM historically accounts for about 20% of all neonatal herpes simplex virus infections.
+Skin, eye, and mucous membrane (SEM) disease: Infection with herpes simplex virus limited to SEM historically accounts for about 20% of all neonatal herpes simplex virus infections.
 Infants with SEM infections generally present at age 10-12 days.
 Skin lesions tend to appear at the site of trauma.
 Many newborns with herpes simplex virus–related SEM disease do not present with symptoms of systemic illness.
-Outcome of SEM disease is excellent with prompt antiviral therapy; however, 75% of the cases progress to disseminated disease without treatment.
+Outcome of SEM disease is excellent with prompt antiviral therapy; however, without treatment 75% of the cases progress to disseminated disease.

-- Disseminated infection: Disseminated infection now accounts for approximately 25% of herpes simplex virus infections in newborns.
-The recognition and treatment of herpes simplex virus–related SEM disease early has resulted in lower rates of progression to disseminated disease than in years past.
-It usually presents during the first few days of life as severe bacterial infection, often with hepatic, pulmonary, and neurologic dysfunction or failure.
-In the absence of prompt recognition and early institution of antiviral treatment, the disease has a high mortality rate.
+Disseminated infection: Disseminated infection now accounts for approximately 25% of herpes simplex virus infections in newborns.
+The early recognition and prompt treatment of herpes simplex virus–related SEM disease has resulted in lower rates of progression to disseminated disease than in years past.
+Neonatal HSV infection acquired peripartum and manifesting as disseminated disease will usually present between days 2-12 of life, given a minimum incubation period for HSV infection of 2 days.
+[4, 41, 53] Disseminated disease manifests as severe infection, often with hepatic, pulmonary, and neurologic dysfunction or failure.
+In the absence of prompt recognition and early institution of antiviral treatment, disseminated disease has a high mortality rate.

-- CNS infection: Nearly one third of infants with neonatal herpes simplex virus infection have encephalitis as the sole manifestation of disease.
+CNS infection: Nearly one-third of infants with neonatal herpes simplex virus infection have meningoencephalitis as the sole manifestation of disease.
 Patients usually present with symptoms and signs of illness at 2-3 weeks of age.
 Initial manifestations include lethargy, irritability, and focal seizures.
 Without treatment, most children with CNS disease die and survivors sustain severe neurologic impairment.

 Herpes simplex virus CNS infection